Erfandarzi/rsi-transfer/README.md

-# Do self-generated agent improvements survive a change of base model?
+# Recursive Self Improvement: Do self-generated agent improvements survive a change of base model?

 Code and analysis for measuring whether a machine-discovered agent harness compensates for the model that found it.